Evaluating LLMs with labeled data¶

 return filename

-Uploading files to kluster.ai¶
+Upload files to kluster.ai¶

-Now that we've prepared our batch files, we'll upload them to the kluster.ai platform for batch inference.
+Now that we've prepared our Batch files, we'll upload them to the kluster.ai platform for Batch inference.
 This step is crucial for:

 - Getting our data to the models